cowhi/lab_rl/README.md

 - Automatic model saving
 - Automatic creation of experiment plots

+See a video of an trained agent here: https://youtu.be/1Q9pBl3YEmo

 ## Acknowledgements
 Thank you to [Google's Deepmind](https://deepmind.com/) for providing their experiment environment to the [public](https://github.com/deepmind/lab).